 Well-formed constraint: Location Data

 The Location Data fields of SequenceAnnotation are bioStart, bioEnd.
-They must either both be present or absent.
+They must be either, both present or absent.
 It is a well-formedness violation for one to be present while the other is absent.

 Well-formed constraint: Relative Position

 The Relative Position field of SequenceAnnotation is precedes.
-A relative position is valid if one of the following is true: precedes with a value of type SequenceAnnotation; or precedes with a value of null, indicating a terminal SequenceAnnotation.
+A relative position is valid if one of the following is true: precedes with a value of type SequenceAnnotation; or precedes is un-specified, for example when it is the last SequenceAnnotation of a linear sequence.

 Logical consistency of Location Data

+Given sa1:SequenceAnnotation, sa1.bioStart and sa1.bioEnd are logically consistent if: sa1.bioStart is greater or equal to 1 (positive integer); and

+sa1.bioEnd is greater or equal to sa1.bioStart; and

-bioStart has to be a number >= 1. bioEnd >= bioStart and bioEnd - bioStart + 1 must equal the DNA sequence length of the corresponding DnaComponent
+the DNA sequence length of the DnaComponent specified by sa1.subcomponent is equal to sa1.bioEnd – sa1.bioStart + 1.

 Logical consistency of Location Data and Relative Position